danschumann/group-lunches/README.md

-group-lunches
+GROUP LUNCHES
 =============

-Website for ordering lunch as a group!!!
+Website for ordering lunch as a group.

-Woot!

-HAH!
+No databases needed.
+*flat file
+*be careful

+It won't accept your email.
+*no spam